Hailubby/Evandria/README.md

 - Goal is to keep the “life” of Evandria above a certain threshold (based on Alex’s decision making)

 ## Running the prototype
-1. Download the PROTOTYPE.zip file from the master branch.
+1. Download the PROTOTYPE.zip file from the prototype branch.
 2. Extract the contents from the zip file.
 3. Navigate to PROTOTYPE7.exe
 4. Double click the file to open/execute.